maccman/abba/README.md

 ## Run on dedicated production server

-In prodcution you should run Abba with unicorn, because the admin interface is blocking all the threads of thin.
+In production you should run Abba with unicorn, because the admin interface is blocking all the threads of thin.
 An example run in production could be this (see the unicorn.conf.rb.example in the project root):

     bundle install --deployment --without development test
     bundle exec unicorn --config unicorn.conf.rb